 Promotion to associate professor on the tenure eligible faculty tracks requires documentation of excellence in one domain (basic or clinical research, teaching or patient care), scholarship, and regional reputation.
 The award of tenure requires documented excellence in two domains (basic or clinical research, teaching or patient care), scholarship and emerging national reputation.
 Promotion to professor requires sustained excellence in two domains, scholarship, and national/international reputation.

 Faculty on the tenure eligible track must achieve promotion to associate professor by the end of six years in rank as an assistant professor.
 If the faculty member has been promoted to associate professor by the end of the six-year probationary period for promotion, but is not also awarded tenure, he/she will be reappointed for a total of four years of tenure eligibility.
-All tenure eligible faculty must achieve the award of tenure by the end of four years after their promotion to associate professor.
 Tenure eligible faculty appointed at the associate professor level must achieve the award of tenure by the end of four years in rank as an associate professor at the University of Virginia.
 Faculty who do not achieve the award of tenure within the specified period become ineligible for tenure.
 Faculty may apply for tenure before the end of eligibility.
 The application for tenure may occur concurrent with the application for promotion or in any of the three years following promotion.